Get Started Free

 • Business and education: Google Workspace customers on Business Standard and Plus, Enterprise Standard and Plus, Frontline Plus, and users with Gemini AI for Business or Education add-ons.

-Only one participant (typically the host) needs an eligible subscription to enable the future for the entire meeting.
+Only one participant (typically the host) needs an eligible subscription to enable the feature for the entire meeting.
 Once enabled, all participants can choose to listen to the translated audio.

 ❓ Are you a Gemini user wondering can Gemini translate in real time?
 Our blog explains what it can and can't do.